 We will also explore a couple of interesting areas for birding near Leh.
 The town is situated in the Indus valley, not far from where the Zanskar river joins its turbulent waters, and a ribbon of vegetation lines the river in this otherwise barren landscape.
 Human settlements, however, are more richly vegetated due to irrigation and are surrounded by fertile fields and trees.
 Natural vegetation commonly seen along watercourses includes Tibetan Buckthorn, willows, wild roses, Tamarisk and caraway, while natural vegetation in the unirrigated desert around Leh includes capers, rhubarb and several species of aromatic Artemisia (wormwood).

 A few pairs of the strange but beautiful Ibisbill inhabit the shingle banks of the Indus river.
-Small marshes and pools hold Mallard and other wildfowl, Common Moorhen and Common Coot.
+Small marshes and pools hold Mallard and other wildfowl (sometimes including Ferruginous Duck and Red-crested Pochard), Common Moorhen, Eurasian Coot, White Wagtail and Water Pipit.
 We will also search for the little known Solitary Snipe at the edge of stony streams.
-Among the willow groves and fallow fields, birding forays should produce Oriental Turtle Dove, Black-eared Kite, Eurasian Sparrowhawk, Common Kestrel, Eurasian Magpie, Red-billed Chough and Cinereous Tit.
+Among the willow groves and fallow fields, birding forays should produce Oriental Turtle Dove, Black Kite, Eurasian Sparrowhawk, Common Kestrel, Güldenstadt’s (or White-winged) Redstart, Eurasian Magpie, Red-billed Chough, Cinereous Tit and Black-throated Thrush.

-From the road head, it is only a little over an hour’s walk, gently uphill alongside a river, to our campsite situated at about 3,700m or 12,100ft.
-Our luggage will be carried by donkeys and ponies and on our walk we will get acquainted with the more common birds and mammals of these magnificent mountains.
+From the roadhead, it is only a little over an hour’s walk, gently uphill alongside a river, to our campsite situated at about 3,700m or 12,100ft.
+Our luggage will be carried by donkeys and ponies and during our walk, we will get acquainted with the more common birds and mammals of these magnificent mountains.
 After settling into our camp, where we will spend six nights, we will have our first opportunity to look for Snow Leopards from a nearby viewpoint.

-Snow Leopards & Birds of Ladakh: Days 3-7 We will spend our time looking for Snow Leopards, Blue Sheep (their main prey species), other mammals and birds, and enjoying the truly spectacular scenery of Hemis.
+Snow Leopards & Birds of Ladakh: Days 3-7 We will spend our time at Hemis looking for Snow Leopards, Blue Sheep (their main prey species), other mammals and birds, and enjoying the truly spectacular scenery.

-Hemis National Park is a high altitude area in the eastern Ladakh region of India’s state of Jammu and Kashmir.
+Hemis National Park is a high-altitude area in the eastern Ladakh region of India’s state of Jammu and Kashmir.
 It is India’s only protected area inside the Palearctic ecozone and with its 4,400 square kilometres, it is presently the largest national park in South Asia.
 The park is bounded on the north by the Indus River and includes the catchments of the Markha, Sumdah and Rumbak rivers, and parts of the Zanskar Range.
 The park houses numerous Tibetan gompas and holy chortens within its boundaries.
-These include the famous 400-year old Hemis Monastery.
-Hemis was a destination and transit point on the silk routes across the Tibetan Plateau.
+These include the famous 400-year-old Hemis Monastery.
+Hemis was a destination and transit point on the Silk Road across the Tibetan Plateau.
 The highest mountain in the park is Stok Kangri (6,123m or 20,090ft), which dominates the area and offers simply magnificent views.

 Hemis National Park is probably the best place in the world to try to see the fabled Snow Leopard.
 The park is home to a viable breeding population of about 200 of these big cats.
 This magnificent mammal occupies alpine and subalpine areas, generally between 3,350 and 6,700m (11,000 and 22,000ft) in Ladakh, and is currently restricted to the mountain ranges of Central Asia in Afghanistan, Bhutan, China, India, Kazakhstan, Kyrgyzstan, Mongolia, Nepal, Pakistan, Russia, Tajikistan, and Uzbekistan.
 Its geographic distribution runs from the Hindu Kush in eastern Afghanistan and the Syr Darya through the Pamir Mountains, the Tian Shan, the Karakoram, Kashmir, the Kunlun, and the Himalayas to southern Siberia, where the range covers the Russian Altai mountains, the Sayan, the Tannu-Ola mountains and the mountains to the west of Lake Baikal.
 In Mongolia, it is found in the Mongolian and Gobi Altai and the Khangai Mountains.
 In Tibet, it is found up to the Altyn-Tagh in the north.
 The total estimated population is 4,080-6,590.
 However, the effective global Snow Leopard population (those likely to reproduce) is suspected to be fewer than 2,500.
 The Snow Leopard features on the endangered species list as it is still widely poached and persecuted for its coat and as a recent substitute for the high-priced tiger bones used for Chinese medicine.
 Other individuals are killed by herders because of raids on domestic stock.